isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Book Bugs: Rescuers of Stories Lost (Main Page).md

 **About**

 Book Bugs: Rescuers of Stories Lost is the fourth iteration of a bug-themed collectible card game reading promotion targeted at children to encourage reading in both English and Mother Tongue Languages.
 Borrow any library item and/or complete the monthly quizzes to earn points.
-Every four points can be exchanged for a collectible card at participating Public Libraries.
+Four points can be exchanged for one collectible card at participating Public Libraries.

 By participating in Book Bugs: Rescuers of Stories Lost, you are agreeing to our [Terms and Conditions](https://childrenandteens.nlb.gov.sg/bookbugsr/termsandconditions)

-<p class="has-text-right margin--top--xl"><a href="#main-content"></a></p>
+<p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

 **Explore**